manasdebashiskar/AllsightGraphDB/README.md

 1) git clone https://github.com/manasdebashiskar/AllsightGraphDB.git
 2) cd to AllsightGraphDB
-3) sbt test -- To test the tests written with junit and akka test kit.
+3) `sbt test` -- To test the tests written with junit and akka test kit.

     Test1.
 Return customer belonging to a certain age group

     Test2.
-Retun Region where highest number of customer belonging to age 20-30.
+Return Region where highest number of customer belonging to age 20-30.

     Test3.
 Return populous Age group in a given regions.